zencart/documentation/content/user/products/product_management_admin.md

 ### Adding a Product

 Adding a product allows you to set all the product fields available to that product type.
-Adding is done on the product editing screen.
+Adding is done on the product add/edit screen.

 ![product editing screen](/images/product_edit.png)